 Conditioning & Protection:

+We use only solid brass + stainless steel hardware.
 Occasionally when we order these items, they are a little stiff in use.
-We simply use a touch of WD-40 the item to get it running smoothly again.
+We simply use a touch of WD-40 on the item to get it moving smoothly again.
 We recommend that you do the same if you notice this happening to the hardware.
-Firstly though, try to remove any dirt or sand build-up that might be in the joint and then give it a spray (away from your dog) and a wiggle to loosen up the joint.
-Be sure to wipe away all excess lubricant.